dl-janelia/image_translation/README.md

-# Exercise 6: Image translation - Part 1
+# Exercise 6: Image translation

-Written by Eduardo Hirata-Miyasaki, Ziwen Liu, and Shalin Mehta, CZ Biohub San Francisco with many inputs from Diane Adjavon for the DL@MBL2024 course
+Written by Eduardo Hirata-Miyasaki, Ziwen Liu, and Shalin Mehta, CZ Biohub San Francisco with many inputs from Diane Adjavon for the AI@MBL2025 course

 ## Overview